Jypear/tocketry/docs/tutorial/intermediate.rst

 Pipelining
 ----------

-Rocketry supports two types of task pipelining:
+Tocketry supports two types of task pipelining:

 - Run a task after another has succeeded, failed or both
 - Put the return or output value of a task as an input argument to another